43+ Remote Learning Activities for K-12: 2026 Guide

 4. Take a Google MyMaps road trip

-Teams design a themed digital itinerary, such as literary journeys, civil rights routes, or biome tours, by plotting points and adding multimedia.
+Teams design a themed digital itinerary (literary journeys, civil rights routes, biome tours) by plotting points and adding multimedia.
 The collaborative map becomes a living research product and a navigable study tool.
+This works especially well as a social studies lesson plan anchor, since students connect geography to historical events or cultural patterns.

 5. Retell history in a map